scripterSpidey/scripterSpidey/README.md

 ## Hi there 👋

 I am Ahammed Zulaikh.
 I go by the name ScripterSpidey on the internet.
 I am a self taught web developer.
-I enjoy crafting the web using JavaScript, Power it by NodeJS, Feed it with MonogoDB and brong them to life by React.
+I enjoy crafting the web using JavaScript, Power it by NodeJS, Feed it with MonogoDB and bring them to life by React.

 ## Skills